kbab6aoo/HowToArticles/varnishHowToInstallAndConfigure.md

 To allow Varnish to communicate with our web server, we will need to modify a few settings in the virtual host file for your site.

-1. If using Nginx, skip thi step.
+1. If using Nginx, skip this step.
 If using Apache, change the port Apache listens on.
 Edit `/etc/apache2/ports.conf` and any virtual hosts.
 Open `ports.conf` and change the `80` in `Listen 80` to another port.
 Port `8080` will be used in for our example.

 		Listen 8080